tarunchaudharydev/campusmatter/README.md

 - Dependence on expensive proprietary automation ecosystems.
 - Difficulty scaling smart infrastructure across multiple buildings and floors.

-Most existing smart home solutions are designed primarily for residential environments and are not optimized for large-scale educational infrastructure.
-As campuses continue to expand, there is a growing need for an affordable, scalable, and interoperable smart automation platform capable of reducing energy wastage while maintaining user comfort and operational reliability.

 ---

 ## Why CampusMatter?